©2021 William A. Lasher

-Captain Blooey entered the crowded conference room through a door behind the lectern.
-Wildenstein jumped to his feet and was about to cry, “officer on deck,” but Blooey shook his head and gestured for everyone to stay seated, “we’re all quite familiar with each other by now and can dispense with the formality.”
-He looked around the room and made eye contact with Rebekah and Kristin, “except we do have two visitors in attendance whom most of you may have not met before – Rebekah Krämer and Kristin Schumacher are graduate students from the University of Rostock.
+Captain Galloway entered the crowded conference room through a door behind the lectern.
+Wildenstein jumped to his feet and was about to cry, officer on deck, but Galloway shook his head and gestured for everyone to stay seated.
+“We’re all quite familiar with each other by now and can dispense with the formality.”
+He looked around the room and made eye contact with Rebekah and Kristin.
+“Except we do have two visitors in attendance whom most of you may have not met before.
+Rebekah Krämer and Kristin Schumacher are graduate students from the University of Rostock.
 They’re on Professor Krause’s research team.”

 Rebekah and Kristin briefly rose out of their seats and then quickly retook them.
 Scattered applause broke out in the predominately male assemblage, and then someone towards the back whistled vociferously.

-“Alright, that will be enough of that,” said Blooey, “showing our visitors a bit of respect isn’t all that difficult, is it?
+“Alright, that will be enough of that,” said Galloway.
+“Showing our visitors a bit of respect isn’t all that difficult, is it?
 No, I didn’t think so.”
 He paused to look down at his notes on the lectern and continued, “I’m sure by now all of you have heard the news about the aqua wolf emergence last night.
 A pack of approximately twenty five appeared just east of the Southwark Bridge.
 Witnesses said the wolves moved extremely fast, and their speed seemed almost supernatural.
 The pubs were just closing, and there were a number of people in the street.
-Eleven people were killed by the wolves.
-The victims had their throats ripped out, it was a grisly scene.
+Eleven people were killed by the wolves, it was a grisly scene.

-“… But one of the wolves was hit by the gunfire, and when Tantama and his men rode down to inspect their kill, they could scarcely believe their eyes.
-As the aqua wolf passed, it changed into a common Middle Russian forest wolf.
+“One of the wolves was hit by the gunfire, and when Tantama and his men rode down to inspect their kill, they could scarcely believe their eyes.
+As the wolf passed, it changed into a common Middle Russian forest wolf.
 The fish tail and the rest of the aqua wolf’s amphibious appendages vanished.”

 The door behind the lectern gently opened.
-Krause and Ferndale appeared, and silently took places standing behind Captain Blooey.
+Krause and Ferndale appeared.
+They silently took places standing behind Captain Galloway.